Rowan Museum hosts women's suffrage celebration at Utzman-Chambers House - Salisbury Post

 “I was pleasantly surprised to find that Salisbury had a more far reaching role in N.C.’s efforts for suffrage than I expected to,” Freeze said.
 “What I expected was the usual group of elite women treating it as a social party and what I found was a far broader participation and active role statewide.”

-Through his research, which consisted primarily of reading articles and advertisements published in The Salisbury Post a century ago, Freeze zeroed in on a little over a dozen women who led the movement locally.
+Through his research, which consisted primarily of reading articles and advertisements published in the Salisbury Post a century ago, Freeze zeroed in on a little over a dozen women who led the movement locally.
 Those women met for the first time in March of 1914, where they formed the Equal Suffrage League of Salisbury.

 “It was not just elite women meeting together.
 It was women who were middle class and up coming together,” Freeze said.
 “That surprised me too because I was assuming an elitist model.
 That’s why I made a big deal about their names.
 Those 15 names show up over and over again.”